Despite fewer virus cases, Hawaii hesitant to open schools

 State Sen. Kurt Fevella, a Republican, is opting for all online classes for his daughter, who will be a junior at the state’s largest school, Campbell High, in suburban Honolulu.

-His daughter, Abigail, is worried about infecting her 80-year-old grandmother, who lives with the family, and how wearing a mask with affect her own asthma.
+His daughter, Abigail, is worried about infecting her 80-year-old grandmother, who lives with the family, and how wearing a mask will affect her own asthma.

 “I’m kind of afraid that kids will get sick,” the 16-year-old said.
 “My school, we have a lot of kids.”